 The key thing here is not how organized her post was, it was her story and vision that inspired her fans.
-So, you too, always include your story and what you stand for.
+So, just as in this blog post example, always include your story and what you stand for.

 She talks about how she was mentioned by the New York Times, Forbes, and Time’s Magazine as a ‘dark comic writer who is consistently clever’.
 Plus, she shares what she posts on her blog, and what she does when she’s not writing something.

-Guess what, Elise, starts with the same new year resolution hook, a great way to be relatable with everyone.
+Guess what, Elise, starts her first blog post with the same new year resolution hook, a great way to be relatable with everyone.
 Then she builds expectations of posting something informative, fun, and adventurous every day.
-16 years to her first ever blog post…she remained consistent…and now she’s everywhere.
+16 years to her first ever blog post...she remained consistent...and now she’s everywhere.

 Sylivie starts the intro with why she started this new blog — because she already had her lifestyle blog that was doing well, so this first question needed to be answered immediately.

 She shares her story as how she started her first blog, then what made her start this new blog, and then what should her fans expect in the future.

 Takeaway?
 Tell your story and build expectations.
 So, this example covers everything, in case if you were worried with a question: what should my first blog post be about?